Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 3. Coin System.
 The user will collect coins throughout the duration of any given game.
 A user also collects coins after the completion of a bonus round.
 This coin tally is synonymous with the user’s score, which will be recorded at the end of the game if the user is among the top 5 scorers.

-4. Pause/Play.
-The user selects “pause” during any level of the game.
-All game movements will be paused so the user may take a break.
-When the user selects “play”, all game movements will resume as usual.

-5. Dark Mode.
+4. Dark Mode.
 The player selects a button called “dark mode”.
 All aspects of the graphic user interface, including the screen background, text, and theme, will change to a darker tint.
 The user can change back to the original “light mode” if desired.

-6. Bonus Round.
+5. Bonus Round.
 If the user successfully plays the game for a minimum of 120 seconds, the user will be given an extra opportunity to gain points via coin collection.
 After dying, the user will be taken to a final “Bonus Round” wherein the user will have a limited time to collect any number of coins available.
 The user’s final score will be a tally of their total time playing the game in addition to the number of points achieved from the coins they collect through the bonus round.